p76081158/ue-api/README.md

 # ue-api
-Sending requests to Network Slice
+Sending requests to Network Slice base on container version of aligungr/UERANSIM